Our place in the health system

 PHARMAC’s role within the New Zealand health system is to make decisions on which medicines and medical devices are funded in order to get the best health outcomes from within the available funding.

-- Access: New Zealanders have access to the medicines they need, including equity of access to medicines
+- Access: New Zealanders have access to the medicines they need, regardless of ethnicity, location or wealth.

-- Optimal use: medicines are used to their best effect
+- Optimal use: medicines used to their best effect

 - Quality: medicines that are safe and effective.

-PHARMAC’s work focuses on access and optimal use of medicines.
-Quality is primarily the role of other organisations, in particular Medsafe.
+PHARMAC focuses on access to and the best use of medicines.
+We decide which medicines will be government funded.
+Quality is primarily the role of other organisations, such as Medsafe.

 Our relationships and accountabilities

 We interact with a wide range of stakeholders in our work.